Cokemonkey11/chillup/README.md

-Chillup is a tool for searching for dependencies, for use with the [wurstlang.org](Wurst programming language).
+Chillup is a tool for searching for dependencies, for use with the [wurst programming language](wurstlang.org).

 Example use: